Problems We Found In Huntington Beach's Drinking Water

 Kezia Snipe | Hydroviv Research Analyst

-For Hydroviv’s assessment of Huntington Beach tap water, we aggregated water quality test data from Huntington Beach Utilities Division, the city’s water provider, and the U.S. Environmental Protection Agency (EPA), as well as from samples that we collect and analyze.
+For Hydroviv’s Huntington Beach water quality report, we aggregated water quality test data from Huntington Beach Utilities Division, the city’s water provider, and the U.S. Environmental Protection Agency (EPA), as well as from samples that we collect and analyze.
 We cross reference these data with toxicity studies in scientific and medical literature, and look at upcoming regulatory changes.
 The water filters that we build for users in Huntington Beach are optimized with these contaminants in the forefront of our mind.

 Source Of Huntington Beach Drinking Water